If you’re going through a bad breakup, then you already know how gut-wrenchingly painful it feels.

 After awhile, it becomes clear what you absolutely don’t want and won’t tolerate in a relationship.
 You might have initiated the breakup or they might have, but either way— realizing which traits you absolutely don’t want in a partner is crucial for creating the relationship you DO want.
 You might have totally let yourself go.
 You might have totally settled for less than you deserve.

-All of this is important information for next time.
+All of this is important information for when you’re ready to start dating again.

 If your ex said or did something that really set you off, that’s an important place to center some healing energy.
 Other people are powerful mirrors, and sometimes they dredge up pain we’ve long tried to bury.
 Sometimes when we look deeper at what happened, your ex might have said or done something that opened an old wound that could really use deep healing.